For years women have been underestimated.

 The girls, however, were a special kind of mean.

-I was announced “lesbian of the year” by them.
+I was announced “lesbian of the year”.

 I think there is still a lot to learn about feminism, or better yet “gender equality”.